Bhagavad Gita Chapter 7 Verse 20 Meaning

 What is the main idea of Bhagavad Gita 7.20?

+This verse carries the weight of lived truth.
 Those whose wisdom has been taken away by this or that desire, go to other gods, following this or that rite, led by their own nature.
-This verse emphasizes divine nature with clarity and purpose.
+In the context of the higher and lower natures of the Divine and how to transcend material illusion, these words...

 How can I apply Bhagavad Gita 7.20 in daily life?